What are Autoimmune Diseases?

 Cost of Canine Autoimmune Disease Treatment

+As with human medicine, veterinary medicine requires a financial commitment.
 The cost of diagnosing and treating an autoimmune disease your dog can be high.
 Diagnostic expenses can be upwards of $1,000, with treatment and the drugs that might be involved with treatment dependent upon the type of autoimmune disease and the course of action prescribed by the veterinarian.

 Some autoimmune disease treatments can cost more than $20,000.